kousuke-nakano/turbotutorials/source/_sources/02turbogenius_tutorial/01NH3_trexio/tutorial.rst

     # pyscf chkfile to TREXIO
     trexio convert-from -t pyscf -i NH3.chk -b hdf5 NH3.hdf5

 .. _turbogeniustutorial_0401_02:

 02 From TREXIO file to TurboRVB WF
 --------------------------------------------------------------------

+Next, the TREXIO file is converted to a TurboRVB wavefunction file as follows:

 .. code-block:: bash

     cd ../01trexio_to_turborvbwf/
     cp ../00pyscf_to_trexio/NH3.hdf5 .

     trexio-to-turborvb NH3.hdf5 -jasbasis cc-pVDZ -jascutbasis

 .. note::

     If you want to specify Jastrow basis set, you can use the following python script to convert the TREXIO file.

 .. code-block:: bash